mouseless/learn-nuxt/components.md

 > `useFetch` composable is a wrapper around the `useAsyncData` composable and
 > `$fetch` utility.

-See `/composables/github-api.js` to see an example send requests.
+See `/composables/github-api.js`, for example send requests.

 Demo is at [/demo/contributors](/demo/contributors/).